 City Efforts to Address Homelessness

 In response to a growing homeless population in Malibu, the City, under the purview of the City Manager and the Public Safety Manager, has increased its measures to address homelessness and its impacts on the community.
 The City secured a $50,000 grant in October 2017 from Los Angeles County to help fund the development of a Homelessness Strategic Plan.
-The Draft Goals and Action Plan are available to view online in advance of the May 24 meeting.
+The Draft Goals and Action Plan are available to view online.

 The goals of the Homelessness Strategic Plan are to assist homeless individuals in a more effective way, mitigate public health and public safety impacts, and align Malibu’s local efforts with those of the Los Angeles County Homeless Initiative.
 Since 2016, two dedicated, full-time outreach workers from the non-profit The People Concern have been conducting outreach and offering services to the homeless population in Malibu, funded by The Malibu Task Force on Homelessness with a contribution from the City.